Skip to content

 Throughout the whole project, it is important to remember ‘why’ you want to build your own home.
 By doing this it will help you get through the most challenging moments.
 There will be a lot of them.

-At first, we need to answer the question what is a brief and what is it used for?
+First, we need to answer the question of what is a brief and what is it used for.
 The brief sets out all of the crucial requirements for your project and needs to be created before you engage with your design team.
 The brief will help you obtain accurate fee proposals from your design team and will be an evolving document throughout the life of the project.

 Get Your Brief Right